kailash-manasarovar/statement/docs/timeline/2025/september.md

 - Steve had told me he was drawn to visit [Whitefriars Church](https://whitefriarstreetchurch.com/) the day before and was surprised to find relics of St Valentine there.
 - I had found this information triggering for some reason, and quietly vowed to visit myself on the 29th September, my one free morning after the course ends and I head home, incidentally Saint Michael's feast day.
 - It turned out Steve and I ended up there on our walk anyway.
-- To my surprise, I found that the statue of St Valentine reminded me of [the trumpet teacher](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-shorter-greyer-man-the-angel); but I could look straight at him - not in glances like the animal-training they had subjected me to under sedation so that I would only be able to look [the seven devils](../../crimes/protagonists/vidal-sastre.md#seven-devils) in glances, and they could therefore add a horse into the group at the stage they were ready to finish me off.
+- To my surprise, I found that the statue of St Valentine reminded me of [the trumpet teacher](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-shorter-greyer-man-the-angel); but I could look straight at him - not in glances like the animal-training they had subjected me to under sedation so that I would only be able to look at [the seven devils](../../crimes/protagonists/vidal-sastre.md#seven-devils) in glances, and they could therefore easily add a horse into the mix at the stage they were ready to finish me off.
 - At Whitefriars, I was still under the impression that there was only one trumpet teacher, not [eight](../../crimes/protagonists/vidal-sastre.md#eight-distinct-men-posing-as-trumpet-teacher).
-- As I stood looking at the statue of St Valentine, and having this powerful remembering of the Dénia conservatory trumpet teacher, I thought it was just because the psychological attack had been so intense, I was triggered by the idea of romance, but there was something more.
+- As I stood looking at the statue of St Valentine, while having this powerful remembering of the Dénia conservatory trumpet teacher, I thought it was because the psychological attack had been so intense, I was triggered by the idea of romance... but there was something more.
 - The statue looked, to me, like it was real; a real human being.
 - At the time, it was so weird I didn't understand it.
-- I told Steve statue reminded me of a real human; *it's a real human*, I told him and went back to look again at it.
+- I told Steve the statue reminded me of a real human; *it's a real human*, I told him and went back to look again at it.
 - A few days later, on the therapy table, I realized.
 - Valentine reminded me of [all the trumpet teachers](../../crimes/protagonists/vidal-sastre.md#eight-distinct-men-posing-as-trumpet-teacher) in fact, but [one of them](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-shorter-greyer-man-the-angel) way way more than all the others.
-- There is, in fact, a true and uncanny resemblance.
-You have to admit friends; No?
+- There is, in fact, an uncanny resemblance.
 - The statue in Whitefriars Church looks like the trumpet teacher who had [cried in my arms in my bed](../2023/march.md#valentine) in what I had thought was a dream but I am now certain it was not.
 - On the 29th September, Michaelmas, I visit again, attend St Michael's mass, and take some photos.